PhaseRush/advent-of-code/README.md

 # 22 [963/523]

 Quite a challenging one, I had to get a hint again.
 Was fun though, saw a minecraft simulation.
 Brute force worked just fine for this small input size (10x10 grid, ~100 bricks)

+# 23 [3672/1871]

+Saw a solution that used edge compression for part 2, which was really smart.
+Without it my soln took way too long.
+With the compression its 5.5s